 - 28% of work zone fatal crashes and 11% of work zone injury crashes involved at least one large truck.

 There are many types of commercial trucks, each designed to perform a specific task.
 The most common large truck types, and the risk they pose to drivers, include:

 Dump & Garbage Trunks

 The load in the back of a dump trunk can consist of gravel, sand, dirt, and other materials for a construction site.
 Similarly, garbage trucks can have any number of disposed items in their load.
 Both dump and garbage trucks usually have large blind spots.
 Operating these trucks requires specific training.
 Even when drivers are appropriately trained, these vehicles can be dangerous to the public at large.
-Dump and garbage trucks often operate in residential areas, coming into contact with pedestrians, bicyclists, and family cars.
+Dump and garbage trucks often operate in residential areas resulting in pedestrian accidents along with coming into contact with bicyclists and family cars.

 These trucks are also known as â€śsemi-trailers,â€ť â€śbig rigs,â€ť or â€ś18-wheelers.â€ť They can be found on just about every major road and freeway in our country.
 Tractor trailers are designed to haul cargo.
 In fact, these vehicles carry at least three-quarters of all shipped cargo in our country.
 They have considerable blind spots, and a high center of gravity that makes them prone to rolling over.
 This, combined with the fact that many big rig drivers are behind the wheel for long stretches of time, can make them dangerous to other drivers.

 A tanker truck hauls liquids or gases, many of which are classified hazardous materials.
 Due to their size and shape, large tankers are prone to rollovers.
 This can be extremely dangerous if the hauled liquid or gas is flammable, or if toxic substances fumes are released.